open-ephys/ONI/source/api/liboni/build.rst

 Build in Windows
 ********************************************
-Open the included `Visual Studio Coummunity
+Open the included `Visual Studio Community
 <https://visualstudio.microsoft.com/vs/community/>`_ solution and press play.
 For whatever reason, it seems that the selected startup project is not consistently saved with the solution.
 So make sure that it is set to